-- Parent will be called.
-The parent may bring the child back to classroom.
+- If behavior continues, a parent will be called.
+The parent may bring the child back to the classroom.

-- If have to call parent again, the child may not come back to classroom for that Sunday.
-They may return the next Sunday.
+- If parent is called again, the child may not come back to classroom for that Sunday.

-- If the behavior is consistent for 3 weeks, the child will need to stay with the parent(s) for the following 2 weeks.
+- If the behavior is consistent for 3 weeks, the child will need to stay with the parent(s) for the following 2 Sundays.